jsonstat/euro/docs/API.md

 ## Fetch functions

 Fetch functions are asynchronous functions that connect to Eurostat and retrieve dataset information.
+On error, the status code and message returned by the server are exposed in the reject function.
+If the error was produced on the client side, status code "418" is returned.

 ### fetchDataset

-Takes a query, a dataset ID or a Eurostat API end point and returns a promise of a jsonstat dataset instance.
+Takes a query, a dataset code or a Eurostat API end point and returns a promise of a jsonstat dataset instance.

 ```js
 EuroJSONstat.fetchDataset(